Skip to main content Skip to navigation

 • In some parishes the overseer of the poor is described as the churchwardens to the / of the poor or the churchwardens and overseer of the poor.
 In the latter case the accounts tend to be only overseer or charity accounts.

 • In some cases the churchwardens’ accounts are correctly described in the catalogue but they are only summary accounts giving total income and total expenditure only.
 Also, these totals sometimes include the income and expenditure of the overseer of the poor, surveyor of the highways, and constable.
-It is not possible to be sure what is and isn’t included.
+It is not possible to be sure from the catalogue what is and isn’t included.

 • In some parishes the churchwarden and overseer are the same person and the accounts are usually within the same documents and muddled.

 • Many documents, especially those covering early years, are volumes created many years later from loose, individual sheets of accounts.
-These volumes can contain an uninterrupted run of accounts, can contain long runs of accounts with occasional years missing, have several short runs of accounts or have only occasional years surviving.
+These volumes can contain an uninterrupted run of accounts, a long runs of accounts with occasional years missing, have several short runs of accounts or have only occasional years surviving.
 It is a lottery.

 • In counties where there are several County Record Offices such as Yorkshire (a nightmare!), Cumbria, Kent, Suffolk, Sussex and London, documents are not always where you would expect to find them.
 Also, documents are sometimes located in small Local History Libraries or have been retained by the parish.
 There is also the problem of parishes which have changed county or where the diocese wishes all the parish documents to be held in one location.